Nadeau-Innovations/site/content/services.md

     text: |
       Drive innovation, boost morale, and share knowledge by scheduling workshops or talks.

-      They provide valuable insight into industry trends, emerging technologies, and creative ideas, helping you to stay ahead of the curve.
+      Workshops provide valuable insight into industry trends, emerging technologies, and creative ideas, helping you to stay ahead of the curve.
     title: Empower your team
   design:
     background: